nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

 these are often a faster implementation of a simple typedef.
+Typedef are much like a label ( pointer to ) for an annonymous object structure, class or function.

 ```Haxe
 function main() {
   var test: Test = cast { message: "Haxe is Great!"};